AksheenGal/react-tool-boiler-plate/README.md

 3. run npm dtsgen command in cmd.
 4. All the interfaces imported from swagger, will be available in Definations object.
 5. just use Defination dot with the required interface in the project.

+Review package.json file, used react-redux, react-routing-dom, react-toolkit, styled component, axios, antd in the project

+# Used open web APIs for API call.